Nyköping: Climate

 Nyköping has, along with the rest of Mälardalen, a relatively mild humid continental climate (Dfb).
-In recent decades the climate has more resembled a four-season oceanic climate.
+In recent decades, the climate has more resembled a four-season oceanic climate.
 Winter averages around the freezing point during daytime with only the cold nights causing winter conditions in many winters.
 Summer average highs are between 20 C and 23 C depending on month and weather patterns.
 However, both summers and winters have been significantly warmer and colder, respectively, than the averages.
 Temperatures over 30 C are occasional but not overly common, with temperatures above 32 C unknown in recent decades.
-Winters are normally tempered by the Gulf Stream influence from the west and to a lesser degree the Baltic Sea to the east, but when cold air breaks through cold temperatures can occur, sometimes for a prolonged time.
-As typical of southern Sweden there is a slight seasonal lag, rendering that the warmest period is often occurring during the second half of summer.
+Winters are normally tempered by the Gulf Stream influence from the west and the Baltic Sea to the east, but when cold air breaks through cold temperatures can occur, sometimes for a prolonged time.
+As typical of southern Sweden there is a slight seasonal lag, meaning that the warmest period is often occurring during the second half of summer.

+The seaside effect due to southerlies frequently travelling over water often prevents heat waves from impacting Nyköping, resulting in lower diurnals with very mild nights, while Norrköping to its west often is hot during the day and cools down at night.

-The inland areas of the municipality are very much similar to the coastal areas, but the weather station at Skavsta shows lower summer mean temperatures than Oxelösund's, indicating that the inner city wider urban area nearer the water has milder nights year round.
+The inland areas of the municipality are very much similar to the coastal areas, but the weather station at Skavsta shows lower summer mean temperatures than Oxelösund, indicating that the inner city wider urban area nearer the water has milder nights year round.
 Both stations are within a meteorological relevant range from the city centre.

+After many years without any weather station, the SMHI set up a precipitation reader in Nyköping in 2020.
+The nearest temperature station is seaside at Femöre in Oxelösund, about 10 km south by air.
+Nyköping is slightly warmer during the day than Oxelösund during summer and shoulder seasons, while being somewhat colder during winter days and nights year round.